hiperiondev/ladder-editor/README.md

 ## WebSocket Integration Overview

-The editor connects to a server at `ws://localhost:8080` using WebSockets, facilitating real-time data exchange for program persistence and simulation.
+The editor connects to a server at `ws://<IP>/ws` when <IP> is from webeditor was loaded, using WebSockets, facilitating real-time data exchange for program persistence and simulation.
 Key functionalities include:

 - **Saving and Loading Programs**: Store and retrieve ladder logic configurations via the server or locally as JSON files.
 - **Uniform Network Dimensions**: Ensure all networks maintain consistent sizes based on a server flag.